prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/command-button/notes.md

 name | description
 --- | ---
-`Caption` | Human-friendly text describing what will happen when the button gets clicked.
+`Caption` | Human-friendly text to instruct the user.

 ### Events